 In Swedenborg’s writings the “end or purpose” which he often talks about is the “final cause”.
-In (modern) scientific writings both the final and formal causes are denied, that is, there is a rejection of “intelligent design”, but because the human mind works as it does they allow the use of the “formal cause” but only as a way to understand phenomena, but not as an explanation for their origins.
+In (modern) scientific writings both the final and formal causes are denied, that is, there is a rejection of “intelligent design”, but because the human mind works as it does they allow the use of the “formal cause” only as a way to understand phenomena, but not as an explanation for their origins.

 Cogitation – (Latin cogitatio) is “an improvident looking about in the mind, prone to aimless wandering, aka imagination, fantasizing”.
 (See discussion, under “Meditation”, for the comparisons between cogitatio, meditatio, contemplatio.)

 Conatus – (Latin, used by Swedenborg) impulse, or tendency to exist, striving, inclination.

 Contemplation – (Latin contemplatio) from con (with) and templum, which when used together carries the connotation that one is with God in his temple.
 Or, ‘the perception or vision of the intellect through which one attains spiritual knowledge.’
 Contemplation has two main stages: it may be either of the inner essences or principles of created beings or, at a higher stage, of God Himself.
 Contemplation is the heart of what it means to be a monk (from the Greek monos meaning “alone”), or nun.
 “An unlimited clarity of the mind, suspended in admiration at the sight of wisdom”.
 Thus it is an unrestricted, all-embracing penetration of the mind into those things which are to be comprehended.
 (See discussion, under “Meditation”, for the comparisons between cogitatio, meditatio, contemplatio.
 That section also presents the rather different definitions used by Osho.)

 Cosmos – (Greek) synonym for nature, the universe, the world.
 The root is cosm meaning “order” or “ornament” (hence “cosmetics”).
 Just as one may use cosmetics to adorn the face, so the cosmos is the ornament of God; it shows forth his beauty, harmony, and design.